Laravel-Backpack/docs/4.1/crud-fields.md

 ],
 ```

-> NOTE: Please take into consideration that the contents displayed in the editor are not escaped by default.
-You should take care about escaping the contents, or don't allow it to reach the database in the first place.
+> NOTE: The contents displayed in the editor are NOT escaped by default.
+If you do NOT trust the admins who have access to this field (or end-users can also store information to this db column), please make sure this attribute is always escaped, before it's shown.
+You can do that by running the value through `strip_tags()` in a [Laravel accessor](https://laravel.com/docs/8.x/eloquent-mutators#accessors-and-mutators) on the model.
+Here's [an example](https://github.com/Laravel-Backpack/demo/commit/509c0bf0d8b9ee6a52c50f0d2caed65f1f986385).

 Input preview: